Skip to content

 LeftRight

-New York Times analysis of Planet Labs and Airbus Defence & Space satellite imagery confirmed that Naval Support Activity Manama — the Fifth Fleet's headquarters in Bahrain, struck by Iranian missiles on 4 March — suffered damage the Pentagon had not disclosed.
-Several buildings were completely destroyed.
-Two AN/GSC-52B secure wideband satellite communications terminals, each worth approximately $20 million, and an AN/TPS-59 radar unit were confirmed destroyed.
+New York Times analysis of Planet Labs and Airbus Defence & Space satellite imagery of Naval Support Activity Manama — the Fifth Fleet's Bahrain headquarters — shows several buildings completely destroyed.
+Two AN/GSC-52B secure wideband satellite communications terminals (approximately $20 million each) and an AN/TPS-59 radar unit were confirmed destroyed.
+The comms terminals handle encrypted satellite links for Fifth Fleet coordination across the Arabian Gulf, Red Sea, and western Indian Ocean; their loss forced a shift to backup communications during the conflict's most intensive phase.
+No US personnel casualties reported.

 A procedural manoeuvre split the bipartisan coalition behind war powers restraint.
 Both chambers have now declined to limit presidential authority over the Iran conflict.